The Daily Life of Kaitlin at Km.38

 Clinic in Nuevo Era

 This sounds like an easy process and actually it has become much like clock work as someone had pointed out.
 If all I stated was the facts of how things are run, you would never know how the people of Peru have impacted my life.
-Being the last clinic as a team in Peru, I have been greatly impacted and my eyes have been opened to some of the hearts of these Peruvian people.
+Being the last clinic as a team in Peru, I have been greatly impacted and my eyes have been opened to some of

 This clinic we were in a place called Nuevo Era in a Shipibo village.
 We saw the most abnormal cases this week.
 Everyone had major diarrhea, vomiting, and tons of fevers.
 There were 40.1 and 39.5 fevers every day.
 Our patient load would jump up to the 90’s because we would have to pass all the emergency fevers that walked in.